Kaiser784/Computer-Graphics-openGL/README.md

 # Computer-Graphics-openGL
-Collection of assignments from a Lab Course which uses out dated methods coz the curriculum and the professor were both ass
+Collection of assignments from a Lab Course which uses outdated methods coz the curriculum and the professor were both ass